-No trees or shrubs should be placed that obstructed the firing line of any of the great guns that now dotted this headland.
+Directions were given that no trees or shrubs should be planted that obstructed the firing line of any of the great guns that now dotted this headland.

 The top was to be kept open and clear, for this was to be used for visiting troops and their tented camps, of which there were many.